novaku/indoquran-api/README.md

 - Contains the main server initialization and configuration
 - Handles startup procedures and dependency injection

 This structure enables clean separation of concerns, making the codebase maintainable and scalable.
 Each directory serves a specific purpose, following Go's standard project layout patterns and best practices.
+The codebase also adheres to the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) to ensure robust and flexible software architecture.